 The fuel tank compartments need to be rinsed periodically especially when used in a salt-water environment.
 Dirt accumulation attracts salt, creating salt crystals.
 Salt crystals can corrode most metal surfaces if left untreated over a period of time.
 To help protect your fuel tank from rust and corrosion, rinse the compartment with FRESH water.
+After rinsing, make sure all water is drained from the compartments.
 Remove the access plates from fuel tank lids and inspect this area for leaks or unsecured lines.